Ahnd6474/LATTE/README.md

 - `amino_acid_knn.py` – trains a KNN classifier on the same data and reports the test accuracy.
 - `tm_gp_prediction.py` – predicts protein melting temperatures using VAE
   embeddings with a Gaussian Process regressor.
-Any sequence that exceeds the configured maximum length or contains characters outside the model vocabulary is skipped.
+Rows with missing sequences, characters outside the model vocabulary, or sequences longer than the configured maximum length are skipped.

 Run any of these with Python to try them out, for example: